ylab-hi/OctopusV/README.md

-# Octopus: A Tool for Comparing and Merging Structural Variant (SV) Results from Various SV Callers
+# SVoctopus: A Tool for Comparing and Merging Structural Variant (SV) Results from Various SV Callers

-## What is Octopus?
+## What is SVoctopus?
-Octopus is a toolkit for efficient manipulation and comparative analysis of structural variant (SV) callsets from multiple approaches.
-It streamlines SV analysis workflows by providing a standardized input/output interface and a comprehensive set of commands for filtration, merging, intersection, clustering and visualization of SV calls.
+SVoctopus is a toolkit for efficient manipulation and comparative analysis of structural variant (SV) callsets from multiple approaches.
+It streamlines SV analysis workflows by providing a standardized input/output interface and a comprehensive set of commands for filtration, merging, intersection, benchmarking and visualization of VCF from various SV callers.
 Octopus aims to offer a holistic solution for researchers venturing into the complex landscape of structural variations.

 ## Getting Started